High School Summer Program

-Registration Closes: Initial Credit Courses June 7 at 5:00 PM Retaking Courses June 14 at 5:00 PM
+Registration CLOSES: Initial Credit Courses June 5 at 5:00 PM Retaking Courses June 12 at 5:00 PM

 The entire course must be completed at the same site.
 Splitting locations is not possible.

-Virtual Economics Personal Finance: Required on-site administration of W!SE Financial Literacy Assessment.
+Virtual Economics Personal Finance course: Requires on-site administration of W!SE Financial Literacy Assessment.
 This assessment can be scheduled with the instructor or walk-in during Open Lab.